 text Environmental Law with glasses and mallet

 Missouri’s air, land and water resources play an important role in our health and are essential to the environmental and economic vitality of our state.
-The Missouri Department of Natural Resources aspires to help Missouri citizens thrive by balancing a healthy environment with a healthy economy.
+The Missouri Department of Natural Resources wants to help Missouri citizens thrive by balancing a healthy environment with a healthy economy.
 By protecting our resources, we safeguard a sustainable future for our neighbors, our children and ourselves.
 By promoting sustainable environmental practices, we support economic development opportunities throughout the state.
 Ultimately, this improves the overall quality of life for Missouri citizens.

 Compliance with Environmental Laws

-The department is statutorily obligated to compel compliance with Missouri’s environmental laws, their implementing regulations and associated permits.
+The main goal of the department’s compliance and enforcement teams is regulatory compliance with environmental laws at Missouri's regulated facilities and sites.
+The department is obligated, by state statutes, to require compliance with Missouri’s environmental laws and regulations and associated permits.
 Compliance and enforcement teams mainly achieve compliance through a process known as conference, conciliation and persuasion (CC&P), which is required by several state environmental laws.
 Its purpose is to encourage prompt correction of violations in a productive way.
-CC&P consists of verbal or written communications between authorized representatives of the department and the party in non-compliance.
-It also provides opportunities to handle enforcement cases through informal methods and strives to resolve any finding of non-compliance with statutes, regulations, permits or other enforceable provisions.
+It also provides opportunities to handle enforcement cases through informal methods.

 • The violation(s) represents an imminent and serious threat to human health, public welfare or the environment